pypa/setuptools-scm/README.rst

     Defaults to the value set by ``setuptools_scm.git.DEFAULT_DESCRIBE`` (see `git.py <src/setuptools_scm/git.py>`_).

+:normalize:
+    A boolean flag indicating if the version string should be normalized.
+    Defaults to ``True``.
+Setting this to ``False`` is equivalent to setting :ref:`version_cls` to ``setuptools_scm.version.NonNormalizedVersion``

+:version_cls:
+    An optional class used to parse, verify and possibly normalize the version string.
+Its constructor should receive a single string argument, and its ``repr`` should return the normalized version string to use.

+    This defaults to ``packaging.version.Version`` if available.
+If ``packaging`` is not installed, ``pkg_resources.packaging.version.Version``
+     is used.
+Note that it is known to modify git release candidate schemes.

 To use ``setuptools_scm`` in other Python code you can use the ``get_version``
 function: